albertintech/RB101/lesson_4/hash_loop_notes.md

 # First, we will check if we need to carry out the logic of our loop with a break if statement:

-break if counter >= hash.size # We could also use the length method, either works
+break if counter >= hash.size
+# We could also use the length method, either works fine.
 # Remember, our counter will do two things: help us return each element in the array of keys by means of the element reference method (array[number of index]).
 The counter will also track each iteration and serve as the top of the loop checkpoint.

 array_of_keys_in_hash[counter]